Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: Conclusion and Future Work

-In this paper, we reported an in-depth study on global visual context in remote sensing images and presented the proposed CATNet, a novel framework capable of leveraging three lightweight plug-and-play modules, i.e. dense feature pyramid network, spatial context pyramid, and hierarchical region of interest extractor, to aggregate the global visual context in \textit{feature}, \textit{spatial}, and \textit{instance} domains.
-It has been shown that the collaboration among these three modules can effectively enhance the discriminative object features for promoting both object detection and instance segmentation accuracies.
-Experimental results on iSAID, DIOR, NWPU VHR-10, and HRSID datasets show that the proposed approach significantly outperforms state-of-the-arts with similar computational costs.
-We expect that the new understanding of global visual context and the design of proposed modules will benefit future research in this area.
+In this work, we provided an in-depth analysis on global context modeling in remote sensing images and proposed CATNet, a novel framework that leverages three lightweight plug-and-play modules, \ie dense feature pyramid network (DenseFPN), spatial context pyramid (SCP), and hierarchical region of interest extractor (HRoIE), to aggregate the global visual context in \textit{feature}, \textit{spatial}, and \textit{instance} domains, respectively.
+It has been demonstrated that the collaboration among these modules can effectively enhance the discriminative object features for promoting both object detection and instance segmentation performances.
+We expect that the new understanding of global context and the design of proposed modules will benefit future research in this area.
+Below we discuss the limitations and future work in this direction.